cjcliffe/CubicSDR-Manual/application-window.rst

 ----------------------------------------------
 Clicking a modem will make it the active modem.
 The active modem will appear highlighted, it will also appear red when hovering elsewhere to indicate that it's the modem that will be affected by the next action.

-Hovering a modem and dragging from it's center will change it's frequency.
-Dragging the edge of a modem will change it's bandwidth.
+Hovering a modem and dragging from its center will change its frequency.
+Dragging the edge of a modem will change its bandwidth.
 You can also use the Tuning Bar to adjust the active modem's frequency and bandwidth.

 When selected the active modem will be reflected in the Modem Spectrum, Modem Waterfall, Squelch, Audio Gain, Mute, Tuner Bar Frequency and anywhere else that is related to the active modem.